 At Fremont PD, your police work doesn’t stop with the yellow tape.

-We encourage and equip our Police Officers to investigate cases themselves, not just secure the crime scene for handoff to a Detective.
+When fighting community crimes, we encourage and equip our Police Officers to investigate cases themselves, not just secure the crime scene for handoff to a Detective.

 You’ll have the resources to pursue criminals and serve justice even if the suspect has left city boundaries.